Caring in Community Care

 The research group Caring in Community Care consists of researchers in various stages of their career.
 It is a multi-disciplinary group representing, geriatric nursing, public health, gerontology, family nursing, psychology and palliative care.

 Stress Alleviating Mobile Application for Caregivers (SAMAC): A Feasibility Study

 [PI: Zarina N Kabir]:

-The study aims to assess feasibility of a mobile application, Stress Alleviating Mobile Application for Caregivers (SAMAC), by collecting views of caregivers of persons with dementia on its use to alleviate stress.
+The study aims to assess feasibility of providing professional support via a mobile application, Stress Alleviating Mobile Application for Caregivers (SAMAC), by collecting views of caregivers of persons with dementia on its use to alleviate stress.
 Specific objectives of the study include: Explore caregivers’ views on stress alleviation through a mobile application; explore caregivers’ preference of the features of the SAMAC; test the feasibility of the use of the SAMAC for 8 weeks; test usability of health assessment measures in the SAMAC by caregivers.
 This project is the result of collaboration with the Faculty of Nursing at the Hong Kong Polytechnic University.

 SAMAC in Denmark

 [PI: Hanne Konradsen]: